sergejsha/logger/README.md

 # 🪵 Logger

-Minimalistic Logger for Kotlin Multiplatform from one of my projects, shared with the awesome Kotlin community.
+Minimalistic and concise Logger for Kotlin Multiplatform from one of my projects, shared with the awesome Kotlin community.

 ![Architecture diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/sergejsha/logger/master/documentation/architecture.iuml)